jonatasdemello/codility-javascript/02-Arrays/CyclicRotation.md

 ### Further Exploration

-What if instead of modifying the array every step we could calculte the final state and then split the array in a way that matches the expected result?
+What if instead of modifying the array every step we could calculate the final state and then split the array in a way that matches the expected result?

 Let's take a look in this particular case: